dominik-sv/NBA_teams_elo/README.md

   Entry point for the Streamlit dashboard.
 Provides landing page with app overview, data status, and links to all pages.

 - **`elo_analysis.py`**
-  (Optional) Playground script for ad-hoc analysis outside of the dashboard.
+  Playground script for ad-hoc analysis outside of the dashboard.
 Reads from `Data/` and can generate custom plots/tables.

 - **`requirements.txt`**
   Python dependencies (Streamlit, Pandas, NumPy, Plotly, Matplotlib, etc.).

-- **`notes.md`**
-  Developer notes and to-do items (e.g., how to classify Play-In games).

 ### Data prep notebooks
 - **`scrape_data.ipynb`**